nikhilweee/shis/docs/source/usage.rst

         the website.
 The rest of the images are distributed across multiple pages.

+    -g --group : @after
+        SHIS can insert newlines at specified intevals so that images appear to be organised in groups, which can be helpful as a visual aid.
+The ability to group images is disabled by default.

     -o --order : @after
         This is the order in which images shall be displayed.
 You can either choose to sort images by their filename, shuffle them in random order,